steemit/steem-ruby/README.md

 The `steem-ruby` gem was written from the ground up by `@inertia`, who is also the author of [`radiator`](https://github.com/inertia186/radiator).

 > "I intend to continue work on `radiator` indefinitely.
 But in `radiator-0.5`, I intend to refactor `radiator` so that is uses `steem-ruby` as its core.
 This means that some features of `radiator` like Serialization will become redundant.
-I think it's still useful for radiator to do its own serialzation because it reduces the number of API requests." - @inertia
+I think it's still useful for radiator to do its own serialization because it reduces the number of API requests." - @inertia

 | `radiator` | `steem-ruby` |
 |-|-|